LYNCH·LLP

 • How many art units does this examiner cover?

-No. This pooled historical record describes past dispositions only and is not a prediction of any specific application's outcome.
+The pooled allowance rate is a historical aggregate and is not a prediction of any specific application's outcome.
+Individual applications are decided on their own merits.

 ◈ RESPONDING TO AN OFFICE ACTION